jahuty/jahuty-ruby/README.md

 jahuty = Jahuty::Client.new(api_key: 'YOUR_API_KEY')

 # This call will send a synchronous API request; cache the result in memory;
-# and, returns the result to the caller.
+# and, return the result to the caller.
 render1 = jahuty.snippets.render YOUR_SNIPPET_ID

 # This call skips sending an API request and uses the cached value instead.